Tooth Bonding Bismarck, ND

 Tooth bonding can also be used as an alternative to more costly porcelain veneers if you have gaps between your teeth or if your teeth are too small for your mouth.
 In younger patients with too-small teeth, dental bonding is an excellent option to build up the size and even out the shape of teeth.

-Advantages & Disadvantages of Dental Bonding
+Advantages & Disadvantages of Tooth Bonding

 Dental bonding is advantageous because treatment can be conducted in a single office visit.
 The results of bonding are immediate and there is no downtime with the procedure.
 In some cases, patients can undergo treatment without local anesthetic.